isc-projects/kea/doc/sphinx/arm/ext-radius.rst

       It specifies an evaluation expression on the DHCP query packet.

    -  ``vendor`` -  since Kea 3.1.2 is the vendor id of the attribute.
-      It allways contents a string with the vendor name or an integer litteral.
+      It always contains a string with the vendor name or an integer literal.

     Attributes are supported only for the access service.